Speaking About Origin In German: 4 Things You Must Know (With Examples)

 Let’s translate some countries in German:

-If I haven’t named your home country, write it in the comments and I’ll help you out.
+If we haven’t named your home country, write it in the video’s comments and we’ll help you out.

 If you now want to say “I’m Spanish” for example, you say Ich bin Spanier (I’m Spanish (masculine)) when you are male or Ich bin Spanierin (I’m Spanish (feminine)) when you are female.